phil-rice/copyOfOldScalaPact/README.md

 ### Argonaut
 [Argonaut](http://argonaut.io/) is used to read and write the JSON Pact files.

-### WireMock
-[WireMock](http://wiremock.org/) is used to supply the mocks that ScalaPact runs the integration tests against.

 ### ScalaTest
 [ScalaTest](http://www.scalatest.org/) is both our test suite of choice and the target for the ScalaPact implementation.